PGCE PCET (Teacher Training)

 Sixty of these credits could be used towards the full MA Education course at Staffordshire University.

-The normal timeframe for completion will be one academic year, full time or two academic years, part time.
+The normal timeframe for completion will be two academic years, part time.

 Modules

-Below is an indicative list of the modules that make up the course.
-Each module is worth a specified number of credits.
+Below is an indicative list of the modules that make up the course (titles subject to change for 2027).
 Our teaching is informed by research, and modules change periodically to reflect developments in the discipline.
-We aim to ensure that all modules run as scheduled.
-If for any reason a module cannot be run we will advise you as soon as possible and will provide guidance on selecting an appropriate alternative module where available.

 Compulsory modules